Hashim Butt, Bolton Royal Hospital, United Kingdom

 Yeddula Venkata Rohith Reddy, Sri Devaraj Urs Medical College, India

 Purpose: To investigate whether the human retina can serve as a non-invasive mirror of emotional suffering, even in individuals with perfect vision.
-This study introduces the concept of the “Emotional Retina” and explores retinal vascular changes assoc [....] » Read More
+This study introduces the concept of the “Emotional Retina” and explores retinal vascular changes a [....] » Read More

 Title : Corneal blindness can be prevented-right decision, right action is the need of the hour